data-for-change/anyway/.github/ISSUE_TEMPLATE/new_infographic.md

 **SQL query**
 Sql clause and usage guidance.
 In addition to query, detail which parameters should be modified when executing it and which output fields are language specific
+When creating the query and filtering CBS data - it's better to use the numeric values of the categorical fields (accident_severity = 1 is better than accident_severity_hebrew = 'תאונה קטלנית').
+For code redeablity - one can create constants and dictionaries.

 **Additional context**
 - Definition will be used by BE team to generate a Json response to FE